samlynndavis/Bodiless-JS-Chris/packages/bodiless-components/doc/Chameleon.md

 - `withChameleonContext` establishes a connection to the Bodiless data system and makes the current state of the chameleon available to its children.
 It takes the `nodeKey` and `defaultData` as arguments.
-- `withChamelionButton` adds a context menu button which provides the Chameleon UX.
+- `withChameleonButton` adds a context menu button which provides the Chameleon UX.
 It takes a normal Bodiless `useOverrides` hook as an argument.
 This can be used, for example, to modify the behavior or appearance of the button based on its state.